How can I watch Lifespan?

 Where can I find the new dates for the season?

 Wondering what your new “First Saturday” or “Third Wednesday” dates will be for 45 Plays?
-Updated dates for 45 Plays for America’s First Ladies and the Monologue Festival can be found at the top of this page.
+Updated dates for 45 Plays for America’s First Ladies and the Monologue Festival can be found on our website.

 All other dates remain the same.